Elena Vesnina: 2004–2005

 A couple of weeks later, Vesnina suffered a disappointing first-round loss to Olivia Sanchez of France in the first round of a $25k event at Antalya.
-The following week, she qualified for her second career WTA Tour main draw at the İstanbul Cup losing to Mashona Washington, in the second round.
-This was her first WTA Tour win.
+The following week, she qualified for her second career WTA Tour main draw at the İstanbul Cup losing to Mashona Washington, in the second round after her first WTA Tour match win.
 Returning in June, she reached the final of an event at Galatina, Italy, defeating higher-ranked Tatiana Poutchek on the way, before losing the title to Mariya Koryttseva.
 At her next two ITF tournaments in early July, she failed to qualify in Fano while losing to similarly ranked compatriot Lioudmila Skavronskaia in the first round in Cuneo, Italy.
-But later that month, she qualifyied for her third career WTA Tour main draw at Modena, in the first round she cruised past a low-ranked special entrant from Maja Matevžič before being ousted by world No. 28, Flavia Pennetta, in second round.
+But later that month, she qualified for her third career WTA Tour main draw at Modena, in the first round she cruised past a low-ranked special entrant from Maja Matevžič before being ousted by world No. 28, Flavia Pennetta, in second round.

-The very next week, Vesnina won through qualifying into a WTA Tour main draw for the fourth time at Palermo but lost Maret Ani in the first round.
+The very next week, Vesnina won through qualifying into a WTA main draw for the fourth time at Palermo but lost Maret Ani in the first round.
 In her next three events, she failed to qualify for the main draw of the WTA events at the Nordic Light Open losing to Emma Laine in the third round of the qualifying draw, in the Rogers Cup where she first beat Swiss perennial and world No. 110, Emmanuelle Gagliardi, but then was ousted by world No. 93, Rika Fujiwara, and in the US Open to Marina Erakovic in the second round of the qualifying draw.
 She then reached the semifinals in Denain, France, losing to Arantxa Parra Santonja, and in Bordeaux losing to Stéphanie Foretz.
-Vesnina attained direct entry to a main draw for the first time in her career in October at the Tashkent Open, where she reached her first quarterfinals losing to Akgul Amanmuradova.
+Vesnina attained direct entry to a main draw for the first time in her career in October at the Tashkent Open, where she reached her first quarterfinal losing to Akgul Amanmuradova.
 She then failed to qualify at the Kremlin Cup losing to Alona Bondarenko.
 In the Generali Ladies Linz, she came through the qualifying round before losing to Tamira Paszek.

 In November at the Bell Challenge, Vesnina reached her second quarterfinal losing to 75th-ranked Sofia Arvidsson.
 In the next two weeks, she came unstuck in early rounds of ITF events, losing to Emma Laine in the first round at Pittsburgh, Philadelphia, and to Kaia Kanepi in the second round at Deauville, France.
 She ended the year with a semifinal appearance at Poitiers in the final week of November and her last tournament, losing to Viktoriya Kutuzova (en route she beat Marion Bartoli and world No. 96, Stéphanie Foretz).
 She ended the year ranked No. 111.